Songs of a Lost World: Critical reception

 Franck Vergeade of Les Inrockuptibles reported that "only two listens were authorized by the record company" to review the album: he qualified it "flamboyant gothic".
 Andrew Trendell of NME gave the album a five-star review, stating "there's always enough heart in the darkness and opulence in the sound to hold you", and believed it was "arguably the most personal album of Smith's career.
 Mortality may loom, but there's colour in the black and flowers on the grave".

 Éamon de Paor of The Irish Times praised the album, giving it four stars and describing it as "majestically desolate, gorgeously grim", adding that it "moves like a glacier at midnight – magnificent, unstoppable and with a chill that settles in hard and heavy and does not leave".
 De Paor likened the sound of the album to bands such as Nine Inch Nails, Cocteau Twins, Pink Floyd, and New Order.

 Sam Walker-Smart of Clash gave a score of 9/10, and felt the album "is one of their most emotionally raw", citing "Endsong" as the highlight of the album.
 John Robb of Louder Than War gave the album a score of 5/5, observing, "An album of elegiac, brooding masterpieces that deal with the heartbreak of loss with dark, masterful music dripping with melody, nuance and atmosphere."

 Victoria Segal of Mojo gave the album four out of five stars, praising Smith's vocals: "On a record so alert to the cataclysmic effects of mortality, it's remarkable how fundamentally unchanged Smith's voice is", while also noting the album lacked anything "approaching a pop song ...
 The 'Never Enough' grooves of the spectacular 'Drone' slide closest to a gear-change, but even there, the ground is unsteady."
 The Timess Will Hodgkinson praised it in a five-star review saying: "On the goth rockers' first album in 16 years, Robert Smith tackles the death of loved ones and his own demise in music of expansive sophistication."

 Fred Thomas of AllMusic praised the album and felt the eight songs "often reach the same slow-moving grandeur of the Cure's high-water mark album, 1989's Disintegration, only without any of the playful pop".
 Rob Sheffield of Rolling Stone gave the album four out of five stars, saying, "Robert Smith reaches into the depths of his cobwebbed heart; it's the best Cure album since Disintegration", describing the album as a "vividly propulsive space-rock goth elegy, eight songs in fifty minutes, kicking with a full-blooded band attack".

-However, the German edition of Rolling Stone was less enthusiastic and criticized the album for "flat songs" that sounded "redundant" with endless introductions.
+However, the German edition of Rolling Stone was less enthusiastic and criticised the album for "flat songs" that sounded "redundant" with endless introductions.